ASBESTOS

 City of Vincent - Asbestos Declaration Form

-As a member council of the Metropolitan Regional Council (MRC), the City's residents are entitled to free asbestos disposal at the Tamala Park waste facility on Sundays.
+As a member council of the Mindarie Regional Council, the City's residents are entitled to free asbestos disposal at the Tamala Park waste facility on Sundays.
+Disposal on any other day attracts a fee.

 Tamala Park - Free asbestos disposal